swiftlang/swift-evolution/proposals/0447-span-access-shared-contiguous-storage.md

 #### Extensions to Standard Library and Foundation types

 The standard library and Foundation has a number of types that can in principle provide access to their internal storage as a `Span`.
 We could provide `withSpan()` and `withBytes()` closure-taking functions as safe replacements for the existing `withUnsafeBufferPointer()` and `withUnsafeBytes()` functions.
-We could also also provide lifetime-dependent `span` or `bytes` properties.
+We could also provide lifetime-dependent `span` or `bytes` properties.
 For example, `Array` could be extended as follows:

 ```swift
 extension Array {